h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![experiment-complete](assets/experiment-complete.jpg)

 After the model is interpreted, you will be taken to the "MLI: Regression and Classification Explanations" page.
-The *DAI Model* tab (not to be confused with the **DIA** Metrics: Disparate Impact Analysis Metrics) should already be selected for you thereafter, click on *Disparate Impact Analysis (the DIA tile)*.
+The *DAI Model* tab (not to be confused with **DIA**: Disparate Impact Analysis) should already be selected for you thereafter, click on *Disparate Impact Analysis (the DIA tile)*.
 The following will appear:

 ![dia](assets/dia.jpg)